Tommy Norment: Background

-Attorney General Ken Cuccinelli released the Norment opinion to the public and issued a press release on September 2, 2011.
-The press release read: "Recent public statements made by state Senator Thomas Norment suggest that for the past several years, he assumed a role of legal counsel for the College of William & Mary.
-One of his reported statements also incorrectly implied that a 2008 opinion he requested from the Office of the Attorney General affirmed that such an arrangement would be acceptable under the law."
+Norment entered into his first marriage to Mary Carlisle Humelsine, daughter of Carlisle Humelsine, the longtime president of the Colonial Williamsburg Foundation.
+Norment's connections to the prominent Humelsine family helped propel his political aspirations into reality.
+Norment would later remarry to his wife, successful Richmond lobbyist Angie Bezik.

 Political career

 Initially a Democrat, Norment was elected to the James City County Board of Supervisors as a Republican and served from 1987 to 1991.
-He was elected to the state senate in 1991, defeating Democrat Bill Fears with 54% of the vote.
-Norment was unopposed for reelection in 1995, reelected with 63% of the vote in 1999, reelected with 62% of the vote in 2003, reelected unopposed in 2007 and 2011, and reelected with 70% of the vote in 2015.
-He has led the Virginia Senate Republican caucus since 2008.
+He was elected to the state senate in 1991, defeating incumbent Democrat Bill Fears with 54% of the vote.
+Norment was unopposed for reelection in 1995, reelected with 63% of the vote in 1999, reelected with 62% of the vote in 2003, reelected unopposed in 2007 and 2011, reelected with 70% of the vote in 2015, and re-elected with 61.7% of the vote in 2019.
+Norment decided not to seek re-election in 2023 and officially retired from the Senate of Virginia on January 9, 2024.
+He led the Virginia Senate Republican caucus since 2007.
+As the longest serving Senate Republican Leader in Virginia history, Senator Norment has built a significant resume of achievements.